titon/toolkit/docs/en/components/mask.md

 ## Notes ##

-* Target elements will have a `.maskable` class applied
+* Target elements will have a `.maskable` class applied.
-* Target elements will also have `.is-masked` applied when the mask is activated
+* Target elements will also have `.is-masked` applied when the mask is activated.

 ## Variables ##